FredReeva/falling-notes/README.md

 ### Play! ⏯

 Press this button to start/stop the transport and generate the animation.
-Enjoy some falling notes!
+Wooow!

 ## Part 2: Technical Implementation